Revised October 23, 2023

 Exotic Peacock Workshop

-The newest of Scarlett's Asian inspired bias applique designs, this Exotic Peacock is shown on a 36" square background block.
-The workshop can be for either hand or machine applique.
-This stunning design is available as a printed pattern or as an e-pattern.
+Scarlett's Asian inspired bias tape applique design has a wonderful modern look.
+This Exotic Peacock is shown on a 36" square background block.
+The workshop can be taught for either hand applique or machine applique.
+Each style of applique has a different technique for making the bias tape.
+This stunning design is available as a digital pattern.

 Interlace Phoenix Workshop

-This design is for an 18" block and uses 3/8" bias, so that the edges can be buttonhole stitched.
-This workshop can be for either hand or machine applique.
+This design is for an 18" block and uses 3/8" bias, so that the edges can be buttonhole stitched by hand or machine.
+This workshop can be taught for either hand or machine applique.
+Please choose your style of applique.
 This sample block is made with silk dupioni and is machine buttonhole stitched with gold metallic thread.
-This design is available as the Phoenix 1 printed pattern or e-pattern.
+This design is available as the Phoenix 1 digital pattern.

 Interlaced Crane Workshop

 This 12" block design and can be made using two colors of bias strips.
 Insets are optional.
-This workshop can be for either hand or machine applique.
+This workshop can be taught for either hand applique or machine applique, each with the appropriate method for making your own bias tape.
 The sample block on the left is hand appliqued with 3/8" fusible bias made from two different fabrics and the sample block on the right is hand appliqued with gold and silver metallic readymade bias.
 To see students' blocks, click on the Interlaced Crane Gallery.

-This crane design is one of three from the At the Water's Edge printed pattern or e-pattern.
+This crane design is one of three from the At the Water's Edge digital pattern.

 Celtic Star Workshops